Quezler/glutenfree/mods_2.0/074_ltn-disable-stations-with-a-default-name/README.md

 That and copy pasting a blueprint containing a combinator and accidentally triggering a train prematurely.

-(note: this overrides the enabled/disabled circuit condition on a station it needs to disable due to name)
+(note: in order to disable the station the logistic condition is toggled, pre configured ones are skipped)